An Immigration Law Firm You Can Trust

 Photo of Professionals at Law Offices of Robert M. Bell, P.A.

-Attorney Representation
+Immigration Attorney Representation in Florida

 As an immigrant facing removal, finding attorney representation can prove difficult, especially if detained by U.S. Immigration and Customs Enforcement (ICE).
-While judges typically provided unrepresented immigrants with a list of pro bono providers, these often only focus on detained cases and can be so overburdened that their capacity is limited.
+While judges typically provide unrepresented immigrants with a list of pro bono providers, these often focus only on detained cases and can be so overburdened that their capacity is limited.
 Furthermore, the U.S. government does not provide immigrants with a pro bono attorney, as removal and deportation hearings are considered administrative proceedings.

-Don’t Face Immigration Proceedings Alone; We Are Here To Help!
+Don’t Face Immigration Proceedings Alone

 A 2016 study by the American Immigration Council revealed that only 37% of all immigrants and 14% of detained immigrants attend immigration court with legal representation.
 Other statistics in the study show that representation differed based on an immigrant’s nationality and geographic location in the U.S.

 One key factor in obtaining appropriate attorney representation is the availability of qualified immigration attorneys in large metropolitan areas as compared to smaller towns.
-Immigrants who tend to cluster with friends and family in larger metropolitan areas are more likely to find an immigration attorney serving their community.
+Immigrants who tend to cluster with friends and family in larger urban areas are more likely to find an immigration attorney serving their community.

 Immigrants in detention were

-Detained Immigrants Face Barriers To Obtaining Attorney Representation
+Detained Immigrants Face Barriers to Obtaining Attorney Representation

 ICE’s detention procedures make it difficult for detained immigrants to secure attorney representation from their detention centers.
 Only 14% of detained immigrants find attorney representation, while nearly two-thirds of non-detained immigrants find an attorney to represent them in their removal proceedings.